1.1 Booking Enquiries

 3.8 Course Book

 A course book is included in the course resource fee paid by students over 16 and joining any of the adult courses at Clubclass.
-Since course books cannot be exchanged, these are given to students the day after the placement test to ensure that students have been assigned to the appropriate level (students may need to purchase additional course books when they move up to a higher level or a different course).
+Since course books cannot be exchanged, these are given to students on the second day of their course to ensure that students have been assigned to the appropriate level (students may need to purchase additional course books when they move up to a higher level or a different course).

 3.9 Course Times and Location